Problem Statement

 • airlines: translation between two letter carrier codes and names

-In this example, we will focus on a random sample of flights departing Portland with no missing information:
+In this example, we will focus on a random sample of flights departing Phoenix (PHX) with no missing information:

 set.seed(2016)

-We are interested in testing whether there is a difference in the mean departure delays by airline/carrier for departing flights from Portland in 2014.
+We are interested in testing whether there is a difference in the mean departure delays by airline/carrier for departing flights from Phoenix in 2024.
 The carrier variable is coded as a 2-character code.
 The corresponding airlines dataset mentioned above contains the full name of the airline and we will link this together with our flights dataset later.

 Competing Hypotheses